 - 1. Adverse impacts resulting from the granting of the variance shall be mitigated as recommended by the Director of Planning and Zoning, but not less than by planting on the site per square foot of the variance granted at no less than a three to one basis. - 2.
-New or expanded structures or lot coverage shall be located the greatest possible distance from mean high water, the landward edge of tidal wetlands, tributary streams, nontidal wetlands, or steep slopes. - E. Critical Area Commission notification.
+New or expanded structures or lot coverage shall be located the greatest possible distance from mean high water, the landward edge of tidal wetlands, tributary streams, nontidal wetlands, or steep slopes. - 3.
+An applicant who cannot comply with the above mitigation requirements is required to pay into the fee-in-lieu program established under Chapter 17.09 as established by the City Council. - 4.
+Any required reforestation/mitigation/offset areas shall be protected from future development by a conservation easement granted to the City or a landscape maintenance agreement as approved by the Director of Planning and Zoning. - F. Critical Area Commission notification.